 In order to ace a Product Manager interview, you need to be prepared for a range of interview questions.
 Although the hiring process will be different from one company to the next, you can expect that Hiring Managers will be looking to understand who you are as a candidate, your experience as a Product Manager, and what you can bring to their team.

 You want to make sure that you are the right fit for the role, so there are a few steps you can take to get ready for your Product Manager interview process.
 First, you’ll want to research the company and have a thorough understanding of its product/service.
 Employers may ask how you would improve their products.
 Next, you should review the results of your past work.
-Consider your accomplishments as a Product Manager and make notes about how many people used your product, the revenue you generated, the impact of your product and make sure to include other metrics of success.
+Consider your accomplishments as a Product Manager and make notes about how many people used your product, the revenue you generated, the impact of your product, and make sure to include other metrics of success.
 You will be asked about your past experience, and employers will be eager to learn about the impact of your work.